-There has been a tremendous increase in chronic disease in the United States over the past decade, resulting in an enormous increase in the cost of care for all Americans, as well as increased barriers to appropriate care for many patients in health insurance coverage.
+There has been a tremendous increase in chronic disease in the United States resulting in increased cost of care for all Americans, as well as increased barriers to appropriate care for many patients.

 The Chronic Care Policy Alliance supports:

-- Appropriate mandatory training for K-12 and college level students, as well as in adult level community education programs regarding this phenomenon that focuses on, at a minimum:
+- Appropriate mandatory training for K-12 and college level students, as well as in adult level community education programs about good health (or healthy lifestyle) choices.

-- Appropriate incentives for healthy lifestyles should be provided by health insurance plans to members who strive to improve their physical condition through proper nutrition, physical activity and avoidance of dangerous and addictive substances.
+- Appropriate incentives for healthy lifestyles should be provided by health insurance plans to members including proper nutrition, physical activity, and avoidance of dangerous and addictive substances.

-- Health screenings should be readily available and accessible for all patients who may suffer from chronic disease, most particularly the most vulnerable, high risk patients and those who are medically underserved.
+- Health screenings should be readily available and accessible for all patients who may suffer from or be at risk of chronic disease, the most vulnerable, high-risk patients, and those who are medically underserved.

 - Public, private and community partner should work together to promote:

 - wellness and chronic disease prevention, utilizing early intervention tools and management models incorporated throughout private and public healthcare systems.

 - evaluation, education, and coordination of chronic conditions in all prevention and wellness programs.

 - Increased health care productivity through the use of multi-disciplinary, primary care medical home models, comprehensive medication management, and patient-centered access to all three levels of prevention (primary, secondary, tertiary).